Chesapeake Bayhawks: Move to Washington, D.C.

 The 2006 season was a transition year for the Bayhawks.
 BT Lax Operating purchased the franchise from the prior ownership group led by the Pivec family.
 The Bayhawks went 4–8 and missed the playoffs for the first time in its history.
-Following the season, the new owners announced the team would be renamed the Washington Bayhawks and play around Washington, DC.
+Following the season, the new owners announced the team would be renamed the Washington Bayhawks and play around Washington, D.C..

 The Washington Bayhawks played their first home game of the 2007 season at George Mason Stadium in Fairfax, Virginia with the subsequent five home games at Georgetown University's Multi-Sport Field.
 George Mason Stadium served as the primary field for five home games during 2008 with one home game at Navy–Marine Corps Memorial Stadium in Annapolis, Maryland.
 Both years the Bayhawks produced losing records, 5–7 and 4–8.

 In 2009, the Bayhawks returned to Maryland for good and signed a three-year agreement with the US Naval Academy for their home games.
 A permanent home did not help the Bayhawks on the field, they finished with another 5–7 season.

 Dynasty in Annapolis

 In March 2010, the Bayhawks announced a new ownership group, Hometown Lacrosse, LLC led by majority owner Brendan Kelly.
-The Bayhawks also announced that the team name would be changed to the Chesapeake Bayhawks to include all areas of the region from Northern Maryland to Virginia and Washington, DC to the Eastern Shore.
+The Bayhawks also announced that the team name would be changed to the Chesapeake Bayhawks to include all areas of the region from Northern Maryland to Virginia and Washington, D.C. to the Eastern Shore.
 The Bayhawks continued to play at Navy–Marine Corps Memorial Stadium in Annapolis.
 The team started out 4–6, leading Kelly to fire John Tucker and take over as head coach himself.
 With Kelly's leadership, the team finished the 2010 season at 6–6 and made the playoffs for the first time since 2005.
 The Bayhawks defeated the Boston Cannons 13–9 in the semifinals, and won the Steinfeld Trophy for the third time with another 13–9 victory over their archrivals, the Long Island Lizards.

 After a rollercoaster season and another 6–6 record in 2011, the Bayhawks were defeated by the Boston Cannons in a close match-up in the playoffs at home.
 In the off-season, the team made some major changes when Kelly stepped down as head coach and promoted Dave Cottle from assistant coach to head coach.
 Cottle immediately brought in Tony Resch to serve as his defensive coordinator.
 In 2012 they recaptured the Steinfeld Cup, defeating the Denver Outlaws 16–6 in the final.

 The Bayhawks repeated as MLL champions in 2013, defeating the Charlotte Hounds 10–9 in the final.